cany7/LumiCite/README.md

 - `--retrieval-mode`
   - Options: `dense`, `sparse`, `hybrid`
 - `--top-k`
-  - A positive integer specifying how many results are retrieved during evaluation
+  - A positive integer specifying how many results are retrieved during evaluation; if omitted, the CLI uses `RAG_RETRIEVAL_TOP_K` (default `10`)
 - `--rerank` / `--no-rerank`
-  - Whether to enable reranking
+  - Whether to enable reranking.
+When enabled, retrieval fetches `top_k * 5` candidates first, reranks them, and keeps the final `top_k`
+- `--query-explanation` / `--no-query-explanation`
+  - Optionally rewrite each benchmark question into a retrieval-oriented expanded query before retrieval; the expanded query is used only to improve recall and is fused with the original query's candidates before reranking
 - `--output-dir`
   - Output directory such as `data/benchmark_results/`
 - `--tag`